Gour Express: Timeline

 The Gour Express commenced operations as a triweekly express service between Sealdah and Malda from 20 April 1980.
 The train proved successful and the then railway minister A. B. A. Ghani Khan Choudhury played a key role in increasing the frequency of the service.
 On 2 October 1982, he flagged off the first run of the train as a daily service.

-Through coaches to Balurghat were added to the train after the completion of the broad-gauge rail link to Balurghat in 2004.
-Now electrification work is under construction to pull the whole train to balurghat with electric loco..